Z2PackDev/Z2Pack/doc/source/tutorial/system.rst

 Quantum Espresso
 ''''''''''''''''
 Of the first-principles codes which have been tested, Quantum Espresso currently has the best integration with Z2Pack.
-Starting with version **TODO** (with Wannier90 version 2.1 or higher) it supports calculating topological invariants on arbitrary surfaces.
+Starting with version **6.0** (with Wannier90 version 2.1 or higher) it supports calculating topological invariants on arbitrary surfaces.

 ABINIT
 ''''''